 After-tax (non-concessional contributions)

 You can make extra contributions in lump sums from your normal take home pay.
 This is not taxed as you’ve already paid the tax on your income.
-You just need to ensure that:

 See How Super is Taxed.